openvswitch/ovs/Documentation/tutorials/ovs-conntrack.rst

 It will use OVS with the Linux kernel module as the datapath for this tutorial.
 (The datapath that utilizes the openvswitch kernel module to do the packet processing in the Linux kernel)
-It was tested with the "master" branch of Open vSwitch.

 Definitions
 -----------